Golf license: Level of play

 Many club players skip the GVB part and go straight to the handicap exam.

 The GVB test

 The test comprises a written portion and a practical portion.
-The written portion is twenty questions; five about etiquette, the other fifteen about the rules.
+The written portion is twenty questions; five about golf etiquette, the other fifteen about the rules.
 The practical portion consists of playing four holes.
 The player's best three holes are counted; the player must score below 21 to pass the test.

 Players are free to choose a course to take their test.
 Some clubs or courses offer a package deal where one attains a GVB after a weekend of workshops, learning and training.

-It is not necessary for a player to be member of a club or course in the Netherlands to have a GVB or a handicap.
+It is not necessary for a player to be a member of a club or course in the Netherlands to have a GVB or a handicap.
 The player can register with the Stichting Golfsport for a fee and the GVB or handicap will be maintained (even if it is not a Dutch GVB or handicap).